Alfredo Fígaro: Milwaukee Brewers

 On January 31, 2013, the Brewers signed Fígaro to a minor league contract, with an invitation to spring training.
 He beat out fellow reliever Donovan Hand as the last player to be added to the 25-man roster after spring training.

-Texas Rangers

-On October 2, 2014, the Texas Rangers claimed Figaro off waivers from Milwaukee.

 Samsung Lions

+On October 2, 2014, the Texas Rangers claimed Fígaro off waivers from Milwaukee.
+On October 31, Fígaro was removed from the 40-man roster and sent outright to the Triple-A Round Rock Express.
+He elected free agency on November 3.

-Figaro signed with the Samsung Lions for the 2015 season.
+Fígaro subsequently signed with the Samsung Lions of the KBO League for the 2015 season.

 Los Angeles Dodgers

-On June 11, 2016, Figaro signed a minor league deal with the Los Angeles Dodgers, where he played with the AA Tulsa Drillers and the AAA Oklahoma City Dodgers in 2016.
-In 10 games between those two teams (and the rookie league Arizona League Dodgers) he was 3–0 with a 2.70 ERA.
+On June 11, 2016, Fígaro signed a minor league contract with the Los Angeles Dodgers, where he played with the Double-A Tulsa Drillers and the Triple-A Oklahoma City Dodgers.
+In 10 games between the two affiliates, (and the rookie league Arizona League Dodgers) he accumulated a 3–0 record and 2.70 ERA with 20 strikeouts over 40 innings.
+He elected free agency following the season on November 7.

 Uni-President 7-Eleven Lions

-Figaro signed with the Uni-President 7-Eleven Lions of the Chinese Professional Baseball League for the 2017 season.
+Fígaro signed with the Uni-President 7-Eleven Lions of the Chinese Professional Baseball League for the 2017 season.

 Personal life

-Fígaro is the cousin of Toros de Tijuana pitcher Fernando Rodney.
+Fígaro is the cousin of former Major League Baseball pitcher Fernando Rodney.
+He played for the Dominican Republic national team at the 2022 Bolivarian Games, helping his team to win the gold medal.